 The problem with an exclusion is that you are left with no car.
 No car means no insurance, and no insurance means no way to meet your SR-22 requirement.

-While some individuals who need an SR-22 but don't own a car may obtain a non-owner’s policy, this wouldn’t work for you.
+While some individuals who need an SR-22 but don't own a car may obtain non-owner car insurance, this wouldn’t work for you.
 Even if you consider the household vehicle to be your wife's, most insurers consider a husband and wife as one person and thus joint owners of any household vehicles.

 You and your spouse being on the same policy makes sense for your situation; thus, you need to discuss the issue with her current car insurance provider.
 Once you know the cost of adding you to the policy and the SR-22 filing, shop around to make sure you are getting the lowest car insurance rates possible.